ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

    1. by aligned rows and columns with and without braces
    1. Mathematica
    1. Matlab
+1. move the SPECIALIZE_getTypeName into .h file and python script

 ### v3.8 I/O Refactoring
 1. [Save tensor to file](topics/filesave.md)